camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 </definitions>
 ```

-For more information on how to references a decision definition from a business
+For more information on how to reference a decision definition from a business
-rule task please refer to the [BPMN 2.0 reference][business rule task].
+rule task, please refer to the [BPMN 2.0 reference][business rule task].

 ## DMN Decision Task